Are You Getting Enough Sleep?

 Many of us tend to work late at night and feel sleepy and drowsy the entire following day at the workplace.
 Persistence of this results in acute insomnia followed by mental health disorders.
 Our body needs to function at the optimal state without which our productivity gets affected.
 Impaired memory, sluggish feeling, and constant exhaustion are what sleep deprivation leads to at an early stage.

 A few of the immediate effects of this are quite noticeable.

-- It reduces the alertness and the performances, which highly affects the professional life of an individual.
+- It reduces the alertness and performance, which highly affects the professional life of an individual.

-- Short term memory loss, inability to think and process certain information also gets hampered.
+- Short-term memory loss and the inability to think and process certain information are also get hampered.